vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 npm install vulcain-cli -g
 ```

+> This quickstart uses **vulcain-cli** which it's just a helper to create and deploy vulcainjs project but it's not mandatory.
+You can also check the [vulcain samples repository](https://github.com/vulcainjs/vulcain-samples) to test **vulcainjs**.

 ### Creating the backend service

 Creating a new microservice project is easy with **vulcain-cli**.
 The following command creates a new project